-“We get the text messages notifying us of new events and jump online to reserve right away because everything is so exciting.
+“We get the messages notifying us of new events and jump online to reserve right away because everything is so exciting.
 We can’t do a lot of activities outside of HopeKids because it’s just so difficult [financially].
 Events are something we can look forward to and anticipate.”

 – Jenna, Taylor’s mom